 Louis Farrakhan is the head of the Nation of Islam, a black nationalist group advocating separatism:

 Jeremiah Wright is the fire-breathing former pastor of the Trinity United Church of Christ in Chicago:

 Some of these light-skinned blacks may genuinely dislike whites.
-They have all undoubtedly felt the subtle, patronizing kind of racism that white liberals specialize in, and some may have experienced overt discrimination as well.
-Belafonte, Farrakhan, and Wright were all born during the Jim Crow era, thus witnessed real discrimination.
+They have all undoubtedly felt the subtle, patronizing, dishonest kind of racism that white liberals specialize in, and some may have experienced overt discrimination as well.
+Belafonte, Farrakhan, and Wright were all born during the Jim Crow era, thus witnessed real institutional discrimination.